 The most important thing to look for with your payment hardware is choice.
 Like any POS hardware, there are a lot of different machines available that vary in price, design, and functionality.
 So it’s important that you keep your options open.

-- So, first step is to look for a POS system that integrates with a variety of hardware options.
+- So, the first step is to look for a POS system that integrates with a variety of hardware options.
 Whether it’s your actual hardware or processing solution, you want to be able to find the right fit for your business.
 A one-size-fits-all model will never work for everyone.

-- Unfortunately, you’ll also need to consider your budget.
+- You’ll also need to consider your budget.
 Payment machines vary widely in price.
 Cheaper options will likely come with more basic features.
 Speed is largely the same between devices and more dependent on your point of sale software.
 Instead features for the customer experience will be diminished, with more expensive options adding larger screens, touch screens, better displays, etc.

 Whatever option you go with, first focus on integration to make sure it works with your POS system.
 After that, no matter what you choose, it will still be able to easily accept all debit and credit payments.

 At the end of the day, your point of sale system is far more important than your hardware selection.
 KORONA POS comes with many of the best options on the market at a wide range of prices.
 We’ll help you find the best fit for your store.
 Plus, if you have existing hardware, it’s likely that KORONA integrates with it.
-Give us a call to learn more and set up your free trial by click below!
+Give us a call to learn more and set up your free trial by clicking below!